-And where do they power it from, the LM?
+And what are they powered from, the LM?

-That'll be power from the CSM as long as we have anything.
+They'll be powered from the CSM as long as we have anything.
 We will bring up BAT A when we get down about 25 volts or so.

 Until they get into the LM and keep their lights up and whatever they have to have.

 We don't want to destroy the IMU alignment in the CSM right now, so we've got to keep that up, I assume, until you get the LM aligned, right?